 - After each writing sprint, have a 5-minute break to chat and check in on your progress and achievements.

-- Rinse and repeat this pattern 3 or 4 times before a longer break and start again.
+- Repeat this pattern 3 or 4 times before a longer break and start again.

-For any questions, please contact Academic Literacy Coordinator.
+For any questions, please contact Researcher Literacy Officer.